 - The time cost of access to food--Distance to the grocery store as measured in minutes

 Karen S. Hamrick and David Hopkins.
 Electronic International Journal of Time Use Research.
-Volume 9, Number 1/November 2012.
+Volume 9, No. 1/November 2012.

 - Human capital investments in children--A comparative analysis of the role of parent-child shared time in selected countries

 Eva Osterbacka, Joachim Merz, and Cathleen D. Zick.
 Electronic International Journal of Time Use Research.
-Volume 9, Number 1/November 2012.
+Volume 9, No. 1/November 2012.